 July Gardening Tips and To-Dos for the Pacific Northwest

-July gardening in the Pacific Northwest always feels like the reward for all those springtime chores.
-The dahlias are opening up one by one, the snapdragons are putting on a show, and I can hear the hum of bees every time I step outside.
+July gardening in the Pacific Northwest always feels like a reward for all those springtime chores.
+The dahlias are opening up one by one, the snapdragons are hitting their stride, and I can hear the hum of bees every time I step outside.

-Most mornings, I wander through the garden with my iced latte in hand, checking on what’s blooming and what needs a little extra attention.
+Most mornings, I wander through the garden, checking on what’s blooming and what needs a little extra attention.

 July tips and to dos in the garden graphics